ConsBiol-unibern/SDMtune/tests/testthat/_snaps/plotPA.md

 # The function warns and raises errors

-    !
-The argument "format" is deprectated and will be ignored.
-Use "wopt" instead and see "Details" in `terra::writeRaster()`

----

     ! `map` must be a <SpatRaster> object x You have supplied a <Raster> instead.